aakashzinzuwadiya/EmployeeManagement/employee-management/README.md

 ## Available Scripts

-## 'npm run dev'

-To start the react app and json-server

-In the project directory, you can run:
+In the project directory, for react app you can run:

 ### `yarn start`

+In the project directory, for json server you can run:

+### `yarn server`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.